mayurpatil65/Fine_Tuning_Alignment/README.md

+# SFT and Policy Alignment on Local Models

 This is prototype to do the following
 1. SFT - LoRA, QLoRA, Full fine tune
 2. Policy Alignment - DPO, RLFH (PPO), RLAIF, GRPO,
+It supports:

 Uses the following
 1. Local training only